alphagov/govwifi-tech-docs/source/documentation/phase2.md

 Add the following to your users’ login script (you may need to change the interface name for your environment):

 netsh wlan set profileorder name="GovWifi" interface="Wi-Fi" priority=1

-**Default behaviour on operating systems**

-The table below shows the default behaviour when connecting to GovWifi on different operating systems.

-[IMAGE HERE]